 *Economic Modeling Specialists Intl.
 (EMSI) is a subscription service that provides high-quality employment data, economic analysis and comprehensive impact analyses for colleges and universities.

-You qualify to apply for Highline’s BAS degree program if you have a degree in Respiratory Care from a regionally accredited college, and RRT designation from the National Board for Respiratory Care.
+You qualify to apply for Highline’s 2-year bachelor's degree (completer degree) program if you have an associates degree in respiratory care from a regionally accredited college, and RRT designation from the National Board for Respiratory Care.
+Applications are currently not available for the 2 year completer program but will be available later in the year.

 |Program Curriculum||Nicki Bly||(206) 592-3677|